Greater Austin: Climate

 Greater Austin has a humid subtropical climate, characterized by hot summers and mild winters.
 On average, the City of Austin receives 33.6 in of rain per year, with most of the precipitation in the spring, and a secondary maximum in the fall.
 To the east, away from the Hill Country, precipitation is typically higher.
 For example, Bastrop receives an average of 38.0 in of rain per year.
 During springtime, severe thunderstorms sometimes occur, though tornados are rare in the city.
 Austin is usually at least partially sunny.

 Central Texas summers are usually hot and humid, with average temperatures of approximately 90 degrees Fahrenheit (32 Celsius) from June until September.
 Temperatures above 100 °F are common.
 For the entire year there is an average of 111 days above 90 °F and 198 days above 80 °F in the City of Austin.
 In general temperatures are somewhat cooler to the west in the Hill Country than in the plains to the east.
 The average August high temperature in Marble Falls is 94 °F compared to 96 °F in Bastrop, and the average January low in Marble Falls is 33 °F compared to 37 °F in Bastrop.

 Winters in the Austin area are mild and dry.
 For the entire year, Austin averages 88 days below 45 °F and 24 days when the minimum temperature falls below freezing.
 Snowfall is rare in Central Texas, but the area suffers occasional ice storms each year that freeze over roads and can affect parts of the region for as much as 48 hours or more.

 Boundaries

 Counties

 As of March 2020, the U.S. Office of Management and Budget defines the Austin–Round Rock-San Marcos MSA as including Bastrop, Caldwell, Hays, Travis, and Williamson Counties.

 The U.S. Bureau of Economic Analysis includes the counties of Blanco, Burnet, Lee, Llano, Mason, and Milam Counties, in addition to the Austin MSA, in its definition of the Austin Economic Area.
 The Capital Area Council of Governments, an Austin-area intergovernmental cooperative, adds Blanco, Burnet, Fayette, Lee, and Llano Counties to the MSA counties in its definition of the metropolitan area.

 Communities

-The following are cities, towns, and villages categorized based on the latest United States Census Bureau 2020 census redistricting data (August 2021).
+The following are cities, towns, and villages categorized based on the United States Census Bureau 2024 population estimates.
 No population estimates are released for census-designated places (CDPs), which are marked with an asterisk (*).
-These places are categorized based on their 2020 census population.
+These places are categorized based on their 2020 Census population.